slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 #### Preventative treatments:

 1. Abstaining from porn and masturbation.
-2. Good diet, organic type foods, no breads or dairy.
+2. Good diet, organic type foods, no breads, dairy, chocolates, or sugary drinks.
 3. Not working as intensely.
 Rest and natural optimism.
 Disproportionately depends on systems.

 #### Alopathic treatments:

 1. Prolonged fast, including water.

+These 4 account for every possible scenario.
+The first 3 can also be alopathic.

 #### Dangers, but not Necessarily Bad: